WilliamY97/Finalytics/README.md

 ## Awards

 - Top Finance Hack 2016 at PennApps
-- 2nd Place Data Visualization Hack 2016 at PennApps
+- Top Data Visualization Hack 2016 at PennApps
 - 2nd Place Hack by Sponsor Qualtrics 2016 at PennApps